 PRP therapy works best for individuals with mild to moderate knee osteoarthritis or cartilage injuries.
 Think of it as giving your body’s natural healing mechanisms a major helping hand.
 If you’re in the earlier stages of joint degeneration (clinically known as Grade I-III osteoarthritis), there is still enough healthy cartilage and tissue for the growth factors in PRP to stimulate repair and reduce inflammation.
 However, if you have severe, bone-on-bone arthritis, PRP may not be the most effective option.
 The ideal candidate is someone looking for a non-surgical way to manage pain, improve function, and support long-term joint regeneration.

-How the Severity of Your Arthritis Plays a Role
+Does the Stage of Your Arthritis Matter?

 The stage of your arthritis is a key factor in the success of PRP treatment.
 For those with mild to moderate conditions, studies show that PRP can offer more significant and longer-lasting relief than traditional options like cortisone or hyaluronic acid injections.
 While steroids can temporarily reduce inflammation, they don’t address the underlying tissue damage.
 PRP, on the other hand, works to heal the tissue from within.
 By introducing a high concentration of your body’s own growth factors directly to the joint, PRP therapy encourages cartilage cells to repair themselves, helping you feel better for longer.